MediaComem/comem-webdev/subjects/js-promises/README.md

 ```

 You **don't have to call both** `resolve()` and `reject()`.
-Sometimes, you know things will never fail (like you showing off your new phone to your friend).
+Sometimes, you know things will not fail (like you showing off your new phone to your friend).